 If I opt out of my full-time permit to use a Remote or Daily permit, can I get access to my current lot when I return in person full-time?

 Yes.
-If you opt to use a daily or remote permit, your existing full-time space will be held until Jan.
-29, 2021.
-Please use this link to reinstate your parking at that time.
+If you opt to use a daily or remote permit, your existing full-time space will be held until March 1, 2021.
 Starting in February, Parking will begin to offer employees the option to move to closer-in lots.

 How will Parking decide who moves to closer-in lots?